-Megan Ihnen is a professional mezzo-soprano, teacher, writer, and arts entrepreneur who is passionate about helping other musicians and high art creative professionals live their best lives.
+Megan Ihnen is a professional mezzo-soprano, teacher, writer, and arts entrepreneur who is passionate about helping other musicians and creative professionals live their best lives.

 Studio Class is an outgrowth of her popular #29DaystoDiva series from The Sybaritic Singer blog.
 Did you feel like you simply ran out of time during studio class to talk about some of the necessary business elements of your career?
 Do not despair, divas!
 This podcast is meant for you!

 January 24th, 2022 | 58 mins 48 secs

 Grammy™ nominated soprano Laura Strickling was praised by The New York Times for her, “flexible voice, crystalline diction, and warm presence.”
 Celebrated for her work on the concert and recital stage, she has performed at Carnegie Hall, Avery Fisher Hall at Lincoln Center, the Kennedy Center, National Sawdust, Trinity Church on Wall Street, Washington National Cathedral, Tanglewood Music Festival, Ravinia Music Festival, and so, so many more!
 A specialist in new music, she has collaborated with composers Libby Larsen, Tom Cipullo, James Matheson, Juliana Hall, John Musto, Reinaldo Moya, and Glen Roven.
 Her upcoming commissioning initiative – The [email protected] Project – will bring to life 40 songs by 40 composers.
 Find out more about her at https://www.laurastrickling.com/

 December 6th, 2021 | 11 mins 42 secs

 arts coaching, classical singing, micro actions, music business